 - Use a mild, liquid laundry detergent and avoid bleach.

-- Wash the duvet cover by itself or with like-colored items.
-Do not wash with clothing that has zippers or buttons.
+- Wash the duvet cover by itself or with like-colored items, and do not wash with clothing that has zippers or buttons.

 - Dry on a low, tumble dry setting.